Written by Fouad Husseini, founder at The Open Insurance Initiative and at Robosque.

 Buying and selling shares is very similar to other exchanges.
 The participant must specify the number of shares and the maximum price.
 Everyone is free to sell or buy shares at any price.

-The advantages of prediction markets lie in their flexibility to allow for quicker development of new products which can happen in hours in contrast to conventional insurance products which could take several months and involve reinsurance, pricing actuaries and underwriters.
+The advantages of insurance prediction markets lie in their flexibility to allow for quicker development of new products which can happen in hours in contrast to conventional insurance products which could take several months and involve reinsurance, pricing actuaries and underwriters.
 Similarly, the types of products that could be developed are infinite.

 We will demonstrate how they work with a simple example.
 Let’s say a market user registers an event question asking, “how many hurricanes will hit Hawaii in 2019?”
 The user includes the answer options: 1, 2, 3, 4 and Other.
 Other must be included to ensure that the probability of all answers adds up to 100 percent.
 If Other was not included, there would’ve been a possibility that none of the answers end up being correct.

-As the hurricane season gets underway, the prices of the prediction market will adjust accordingly.
+As the hurricane season gets underway, the prices of the insurance prediction market will adjust accordingly.
 As soon as two hurricane occurrences materialize, prices for the “1” tokens will immediately drop to zero as traders rush to sell their worthless tokens.
 Tokens of “3” may command the highest price compared to other answer options.

-At the end of the year, the prediction market closes having (theoretically) witnessed two hurricanes only.
+At the end of the year, the insurance prediction market closes having (theoretically) witnessed two hurricanes only.
 Holders of “2” answer tokens claim their reward.
 Money could have been also made during the validity of the prediction market by profiting from price fluctuations.

 The mechanics of an insurance prediction market